waditya/namaste-react/Notes/Episode-08-Let-us-get-classy.md

 React does optimization by batching the Constructor and React of childs at same level and then call its componetDidMount

+#### Render Phase (Constructir + Reder()) in a single batch
-Parent Constructor
+1. Parent Constructor
-Parent Render
+2. Parent Render
-Clild-class-instance-01  Constructor
+3. Clild-class-instance-01  Constructor
-Clild-class-instance-01 Render
+4. Clild-class-instance-01 Render
-Clild-class-instance-02 Constructor
+5. Clild-class-instance-02 Constructor
-Clild-class-instance-02 Render
+6. Clild-class-instance-02 Render

+#### Commit Phase (DOM Manipulation, DOM loading, componentDidMount(), etc)
-Clild-class-instance-01 componentDidMount
+7.Clild-class-instance-01 componentDidMount
-Clild-class-instance-02 componentDidMount
+8. Clild-class-instance-02 componentDidMount

-Parent componentDidMount
+9. Parent componentDidMount

 #### React Lifecycle Methods Diagram

 ![React Lifecycle Methods Diagram](../src/utils/React-lifecycle-methods-diagram.PNG);

 Reference for above image - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

+React is batching the Render phase for multiple components.
+The Commit phase is also batched.
+This phase consists of DOM loading.
+DOM loading is an expensive operation/task and takes more time compared to render phase.
+ Hence, it is batched and then the DOM is updated.